Fire Doors

 Fire Doors vs Other Fire Safety Measures

-While fire compartmentation focuses on dividing a building into fire-resistant sections, fire doors are vital to controlling the movement of fire and smoke between these compartments.
-Here’s how fire doors compare to other safety measures:
+While fire compartmentation primarily focuses on dividing a building into fire-resistant sections, fire doors remain vital to controlling the dangerous movement of fire and smoke between these compartments.

 Fire Door Compliance